Agoric/documentation/main/getting-started/intro-zoe.md

 In this case the key name `Price` is for what is wanted, and key name `Asset` is for what is being sold. `Price` is for what will be swapped for it (from the perspective of the user making the instance; it’d be the opposite for someone who wanted what Alice is offering).
-The price is denominated in the imaginary currency simoleons, so that keyword needs the Simoleon `Issuer` associated with it.
-The asset is denominated in the imaginary currency Moola, so that keyword needs the Moola `Issuer` as its value.
+The price is denominated in the imaginary currency Moola, so that keyword needs the Moola `Issuer` associated with it.
+The asset is denominated in the imaginary currency Quatloos, so that keyword needs the Quatloo `Issuer` as its value.

 Finally, `E(zoe).startInstance()` can take an optional `terms` argument, another set of key:value pairs.
 Terms let an `instance` creator further